Ivy-Apps/ivy-wallet/docs/guidelines/Architecture.md

 ## Data Layer

 The Data Layer is responsible for dealing with the outside world and mapping it to your domain.
-It does IO operations (network calls, fyle system, device hardware and sensors) and maps them into valid domain model by executing the required business logic and rules.
+It does IO operations (network calls, file system, device hardware and sensors) and maps them into valid domain model by executing the required business logic and rules.

 ### Data source (optional)